Well Child Visit at 7 to 8 Years

 - Encourage your child to get 1 hour of physical activity each day.
 Examples of physical activities include sports, running, walking, swimming, and riding bikes.
 The hour of physical activity does not need to be done all at once.
 It can be done in shorter blocks of time.

 - Encourage your child to talk about school every day.
 Talk to your child about the good and bad things that may have happened during the school day.
-Encourage your child to tell you or a teacher if someone is being mean to him.
+Encourage your child to tell you or a teacher if someone is being mean to him or her.
 Talk to your child's teacher about help or tutoring if your child is not doing well in school.

 - Help your child feel confident and secure.
 Give your child hugs and encouragement.
 Do activities together.
-Help him do tasks independently.
-Praise your child when they do tasks and activities well.
+Help him or her do tasks independently.
+Praise your child when he or she does tasks and activities well.
 Do not hit, shake, or spank your child.
 Set boundaries and reasonable consequences when rules are broken.
 Teach your child about acceptable behaviors.

 What do I need to know about my child's next well child visit?

-Your child's healthcare provider will tell you when to bring him in again.
+Your child's healthcare provider will tell you when to bring him or her in again.
 The next well child visit is usually at 9 to 10 years.
-Contact your child's healthcare provider if you have questions or concerns about his health or care before the next visit.
-Your child may need catch-up doses of the hepatitis B, hepatitis A, MMR, or chickenpox vaccine.
-Remember to take your child in for a yearly flu vaccine.
+Contact your child's healthcare provider if you have questions or concerns about his or her health or care before the next visit.
+Your child may need vaccines at the next well child visit.
+Your provider will tell you which vaccines your child needs and when your child should get them.